Oval Diamond Engagement Rings

-Oval centre diamond and bead-set diamonds set in platinum.
+Oval center diamond and bead-set diamonds set in platinum.
 Vintage inspired and finished with milgrain.

-Oval diamond centre and bead-set diamond halo set in platinum.
+Oval diamond center and bead-set diamond halo set in platinum.
 Vintage-inspired with stunning hand-applied milgrain details.

 It’s often said that the oval cut diamonds are somewhere between the round and the Marquise shape, with an elongated round symmetrical shape.